Andy4495/MspTandV/README.md

 The library also has a class `MspAdc` which calculates a calibrated ADC value when using one of the chip's internal voltage references.

-The constructor is called with the pin number to be read by the ADC along with the internal voltage reference number as listed in the table below.
+The constructor, `MspAdc(uint8_t pin, uint8_t ref_num)`, is called with the pin number to be read by the ADC along with the internal voltage reference number as listed in the table below.

 | Processor Type   | Internal Reference | Reference Number in Constructor |
 | --------------   | :----------------: | :-----------------------------: |